What is FAI?

 Anatomy of the Hip Joint

-When the extra bone occurs around the femoral head (or the ball), it is known as Cam Impingement.
-When it occurs around the acetabulum (socket) it is known as Pincer Impingement.
+When the extra bone occurs around the femoral head (or the ball), this is known as a cam lesion or or cam deformity, and it causes cam impingement.
+When it occurs around the acetabulum (socket) it is known as a pincer deformity or a pincer impingement.
 When it occurs on both areas, it is mixed impingement.
 Both types of impingement result in similar symptoms, although each causes unique patterns of damage to the cartilage and the labrum.

 Diagnosis of Hip Impingement